504 Sit-in: San Francisco 504 occupation

 The day after ACCD's April 4 deadline for signing the 504 regulations had passed, over 500 disabled people and their allies attended a rally on Civic Center Plaza where various speakers addressed why Califano needed to sign them.
 Heumann urged the crowd to "go and tell Mr. Maldonado that the government cannot steal our civil rights!"
 Television stations and newspapers covered the initial confrontation between the protesters and Maldonado, who appeared to have no idea about the regulations or his boss's stand in Washington.

 Then approximately 150 people with disabilities and their allies streamed into the Federal Building at 50 United Nations Plaza.
 Occupiers included people with many different disabilities.
-They also included many nondisabled allies such as ASL interpreters, personal care attendants, and parents of children with disabilities.
+They also included many nondisabled allies such as American Sign Language (ASL) interpreters, personal care attendants, and parents of children with disabilities.
 The group was primarily young and racially diverse.
 Unlike most other major protest movements at the time (with the exception of Women's Rights), the 504 Occupation was led by women, with queer women playing an especially prominent role.

 They climbed to HEW regional director Maldonado's office on the 4th floor and refused to leave.
 Initially, HEW officials in San Francisco tried to remove them using similar tactics to those in other cities.
 But the large number of people, combined with the Bay Area's atmosphere of activism and social justice, meant that the protesters had many outside allies.
 A number of people with disabilities had participated in the Civil Rights Movement and anti-Vietnam war protests which allowed them to understand calls for disability rights as part of the general foment of Bay Area social movements.